Skip to main content

 Filters are evaluated top to bottom.
 The last matching filter wins.
 A common pattern:

-1. Deny all (implicit or explicit)
+1. Deny all baseline

-2. Allow specific paths
+2. Allow only explicit delivery paths

-3. Deny sensitive paths (overrides allows)
+3. Deny sensitive selectors/paths explicitly

 Security: Always deny access to /crx/*, /system/console/*, and other admin paths on Publish.